-Also, make sure to keep your training sessions relevant, engaging, and hands-on.
-One way to engage with your users during your live training sessions is to create an interactive quiz using Kahoot.
+Make sure that the training sessions are relevant, engaging, and hands-on.
+One way to engage with your users during their live training sessions is to create an interactive quiz using Kahoot.

 A few great training materials & resources you can use: